Skip to main content

 Education

 We partner with programs across the world to improve medical education and foster best practices in caring for acutely ill children and adults.
 We work together to train the physicians of tomorrow and expand our knowledge as the providers of today.
-Locally, our residents receive global health and cultural humility training in preparation for international rotations, working with diverse local populations, and for their future employment, no matter where they may go on to practice.
+Locally, our residents receive global health and cultural humility training in preparation for international rotations, working with diverse local populations, and for their future employment, no matter where they may practice.

 The Global Health Section, in collaboration with the UCSF Institute for Global Health Sciences’ (IGHS') Center for Global Nursing and Global Affiliate Program, also hosts the continuing medical education (CME) conference Building a Career in Global Health.
 The course program is designed for all health care practitioners interested in starting careers in global health or integrating global health into their existing practices.